Power Pressure Cooker XL Lawsuit

 Many leading manufacturers market their electric pressure cookers through social media and sell them on Amazon.com.
 Power Pressure Cooker is sold in a more traditional manner, reaching couchbound consumers through television.

-Eric Theiss, a TV pitchman and “culinary expert,” has exhibited the Power Pressure Cooker on both informercials and the QVC home shopping network.
+Eric Theiss, a TV pitchman and “culinary expert,” has exhibited the Power Pressure Cooker on both infomercials and the QVC home shopping network.
 Theiss and his companions marvel at the device’s speed, ease, and the variety of meals it produces.

 Special Note From Attorney Michael Johnson